Title 3: Executive

 § 128.
 Disciplinary action to be reported to the board

 (a) Any hospital, clinic, community mental health center or other health care institution in which a licensee performs professional services shall report to the appropriate board, along with supporting information and evidence, any disciplinary action taken by it or its staff, after an initial investigation or hearing in which the licensee has been afforded the opportunity to participate, which limits or conditions the licensee's privilege to practice or leads to suspension or expulsion from the institution.
-The report shall be made within ten days of the date such disciplinary action was taken, regardless of whether the action is the subject of a pending appeal, and in the case of a licensee who is employed by, or under contract with, a community mental health center, a copy of the report shall also be sent to the commissioner of mental health and mental retardation.
-This section shall not apply to cases of resignation, separation from service, or changes in privileges which are un
+The report shall be made within ten days of the date such disciplinary action was taken, regardless of whether the action is the subject of a pending appeal, and in the case of a licensee who is employed by, or under contract with, a community mental health center, a copy of the report shall also be sent to the Commissioner of Mental Health and Mental Retardation.
+This section shall not apply to cases of resignation, separation from service, or changes in privileges which are unrelated to:

 (1) a disciplinary or adverse action;

 (2) an adverse action report to the National Practitioner Data Bank;